 Are you looking for a fun and inexpensive DIY idea?
-You can make this easy DIY wooden pumpkin for fall using just a few scrap pieces of wood, and a broken tree branch.
+You can make this easy DIY scrap wood pumpkin for fall using just a few scrap pieces of wood, and a broken tree branch.
 Step-by-step instructions are below.

-I have great ideas of what I want to make.
-And I’m a GREAT delegator.
-But I’m more of a “paint the furniture” kind of gal.
+I have a confession to make.
+I’m not much of a crafts DIYer.
+I’m more of a “paint the furniture” kind of gal.

-So I was very excited when I found a project I could make that was EASY AND budget-friendly.
+So I was very excited when I found a fall project I could make that was EASY AND budget-friendly.
+I actually found a similar wooden pumpkin at a local store and really wanted to try to make one myself.

 Steps to Making a DIY Wooden Pumpkin